-Geneva in 3 Days for Families - Jet d'Eau and lakeside promenades
+Geneva in 3 Days - Jet d'Eau and lakeside promenades

 A practical, gently paced 3-day Geneva plan for families with young children.
 Short transfers, stroller-friendly routes, frequent breaks and kid-focused attractions (natural history, botanical gardens, safe play areas, and a cable-car trip to Le Salève).
 Month: June (Summer) for long daylight and mild weather.